What are the best gaming mice for large hands?

 The HP Gaming Mouse lets you improve your gameplay by switching between different DPI settings.
 It responds quickly to your movements when you take an aim.

-Plus, this large gaming mouse offers 4,000 DPI high-definition optical tracking and great cursor control.
+Besides, it is one of the best mice under 50 dollars thanks to 4,000 DPI high-definition optical tracking and great cursor control.
 Thanks to the LED effects on the scroll wheel, you can easily see which DPI mode you are using.
 The design ensures your comfort, the mouse fits any grip.

 The device will serve you for years, as the buttons can withstand up to 20 million clicks.